 This wasn’t that bad though.
 As this is winecountry, La Rioja, you actually cycle through the vineyards and lots of pilgrims help themselves with the grapes.

-Just ahead of Najera, on a long climb, I stop to adjust my saddle.
-These sort of small adjustments happens all along the way.
-It’s nothing funny or strange, and you often see pilgrims coming to grips with their bikes.
+their bikes.
 If you think that most of them transported the bike on a plane, it’s just natural to accept that the bike setup wouldn’t be perfect first time round.
 Still, I was surprised to hear, as I worked on the saddle, all the shouts of encouragement and offers for help from other cyclists as they whizzed past.
 This is the spirit of the Camino, and you soon get to appreciate it and make you want to help others as well.

-At Najera I stopped for a nice lunch at a cafĂ© next to the river, and then it was back on the (properly adjusted) saddle and into the heat on to Santo Domingo.
+At Najera I stopped for a nice lunch at a café next to the river, and then it was back on the (properly adjusted) saddle and into the heat on to Santo Domingo.
 A short hill was the final test for the day before I entered the frontier town of Santo Domingo.
 It was boiling hot and I was really glad to make it fairly early in the afternoon.
 The refugio is small, but they have a bed for me – one of the last, it turns out.

 Time on bike: 3:41